Life Enriched by Lake and Sea

 The True Face of Japan

 Lake Hamana is a place of enchanting beauty.
-Scattered about its basin are countless temples and shrines that have stood for generations, including Kanzanji, said to have been opened in the Heian period by The Grand Master Who Propagated Buddhist Teaching, and Ryūtanji-one of the Five Great Treasures of Northern Hamana-which boasts breathtaking gardens originally provided by Kobori Enshū.
+Scattered about its basin are countless temples and shrines that have stood for generations, including Kanzanji temple, said to have been opened in the Heian period by The Grand Master Who Propagated Buddhist Teaching, and Ryūtanji-one of the Five Great Treasures of Northern Hamana-which boasts breathtaking gardens originally provided by Kobori Enshū.
 In the north ward of Hamamatsu city stands Mikkabi Ubuginu Shrine, which stores garments as divine offerings and is believed to be the birthplace of famous Enshū-style weaving methods.
 In many ways, life in the Enshū region has always intertwined with ceremony and prayer.
 At the “Maisaka Drum Festival,” large taiko drums 2.5m in diameter are sounded to pray for abundance and safety in fishing.
-At “Hamamatsu Matsuri,” kite battles are held to celebrate the newly-born and large brightly-lit floats are pulled through the streets.
+At “Hamamatsu Festival,” kite battles are held to celebrate the newly-born and large brightly-lit floats are pulled through the streets.
 At the “Enshū Arai Handheld Fireworks,” a long-held Tōkaidō festival in Kosai, singing voices and the blast of conch shells serve as background to the sight of fiery pillars lighting up the night sky.
 Springtime is heralded by the “Princess Procession” in Hosoe in northern Hamamatsu.
 Long ago, the daughters of nobles and daimyo who wished to avoid the invasive Arai checkpoint would opt for Honsaka-dōri north of Lake Hamana, which earned that detour the name Princess Road.
 The reenactment of an endless queue of luxuriously dressed princesses in all their extravagant splendor continues to attract throngs of tourists.
 Hundreds of years may pass, but the temples, shrines, festivals and traditions remain strong, providing visitors with a cultural experience only Japan can deliver.

 Traffic Infrastructure and Development